Peptidase/Ambivert/README.md

 # Ambivert
 Ambivert.co.uk website

+## Performance SIte will be used for testing Python Side analysis scripts and how they perform either live/weekly.

 Will act as a portfolio and a testing ground for
 1. Rss Feeds
 2. SVT animations